 US customers have benefitted from the status quo.
 Adding tip after a waiter has swiped a credit card and left the customer with the receipt allows more privacy in choosing a tip amount.
-With chip cards, institutions like American Express typically suggest to retailers that they add the tipping process to the beginning of the transaction, since the card stays in the machine throughout the approval process while the customer approves the charges on-screen.
+With chip cards, institutions like MasterCard and American Express typically suggest to retailers that they add the tipping process to the beginning of the transaction, since the card stays in the machine throughout the approval process while the customer approves the charges on-screen.

 That requires the waiter to stand over a customer’s shoulder as they enter a tip, which can prove fairly awkward in a country that leans on gratuity as a source of income.

 “The tipping culture of the US will see some behavioral shift based on the user experience with [chip cards],” Nick Holland, head of mobile at Javelin Research, a financial services research firm, tells Quartz.
 “It’s another effect of the different, and longer, process [with chip cards].”

 The shift could lead to bigger tips—a phenomenon already enjoyed by taxi drivers in New York.
 In a recent Q&A with Quartz, American legal scholar Cass Sunstein explained how default settings on upgraded payment machines in NYC taxi cabs boosted tips, simply by suggesting higher percentages: